 The outcomes of this research are deemed as vital and significant since the schwannomas in the heart illustrated the carcinogenic effect of exposure to wireless radiation.
 More so, previous studies have linked these cells to an increase in acoustic neuromas or tumors of the ears.

 What can you do?

 According to the latest statistic, at least 95 percent of Americans now own a smartphone.
-With the recent findings from NTP, our overly dependence on these wireless devices are slowly doing more harm than good.
+With the recent findings from NTP, our over-dependence on these wireless devices are slowly doing more harm than good.

 The Food and Drug Administration (FDA) highly recommends minimizing our smartphone use.
-They also suggest to use the hands-free mode of the mobile phones when fielding or receiving calls.
+They also suggest using the hands-free mode of mobile phones when fielding or receiving calls.